anthonymobile/njbuswatcher_2020/README.md

     ```
     conda installs a ton of python goodies for you. dont you just [love python](https://xkcd.com/353/)?
 (Why flask AND django? because we're going to use django for the caching framework. more in a second)

-11. install the caching framework
+11. install the caching and templates framework

     ```bash
     pip install easy_cache
+    pip install Flask-Bootstrap4
     ```
 6. clone the buswatcher repo
     ```bash